By Ivy B. Grey

 If the answer is “yes” to even one of those questions, the new technology is likely to be yet another waste of time and money.

 But don’t give up!
 Technology can still help.
-Actually, even the most technophobic of lawyers at the most traditional firms can benefit from legal technology if you think more about what will help the work that they do.
+Actually, even the most technophobic of lawyers at the most traditional firms can benefit from legal technology if you think more about what will help the work that we do.
 And the difference will show in your bottom line.
 Nothing demonstrates that more clearly than proofreading and editing software.
 It’s reliable, proven technology.
-And it’s available now to help lawyers improve what they do every day: writing and editing legal documents.
+And it’s available now to help lawyers improve what we do every day: writing and editing legal documents.

 Proofreading software improves the process of writing and editing any type of legal document, ranging from memos and briefs to asset purchase agreements and corporate documents.
 Such software can: